sgbasel/neuritetracker/README.md

-# neuritetracker
-## Software for high throughput detection and tracking of migrating neurons and neurites in live cell imaging
+# High throughput detection and tracking of migrating neurons and neurites in live cell imaging

 ## About